dmfrey/pifi/README.md

 The iptables rules in `etc/iptables.ipv4.nat` are configured to send all traffic through `tun0`, the virtual connection created when OpenVPN is connected.
 If OpenVPN is not configured, edit `etc/iptables.ipv4.nat` and change `tun0` to `eth0` or `wlan1`, depending on whichever interface is connected to the internet.

+There are now iptables rules for passing all traffic through `tun0`, `eth0` or `wlan1`.
+Simply modify `etc/rc.local` and comment out the default `iptables-restore` rule and uncomment the appropriate one.
+The default is pass all traffic through `tun0`.

 ## Notes

 ### Connection to the Hotel